ctzurcanu/virtues/docs/order.md

 # Provable Order, Hierarchy of Virtues

+also:
+- moral discrimination
+- definition of virtues
+- inclusion/exclusion from a moral set
+- categorization of virtues
+- tests of the ordering by hypothetic experiments
+- abstractions applied to virtues and the moral domain
+- isolation of virtues from the diminishing effects of other virtues

 ## Definition

 - an ordering of virtues that is provable by reason and/or by provable consensus
+- a decision that is a direct consequence of such ordering
 - is a type of [Arete](goodness.md)

 ## Proof of Existence